geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 Yeah.
 Yeah.

 ##### **Chenyu** [[00:10:46](https://www.youtube.com/watch?v=5XHgivHDYPg&t=646)]
-I think for, for the Lama training, what I have learned a lot is once.
+I think for, for the LLaMA training, what I have learned a lot is once.
 The JIT is workaround.
 I find a workaround so that the gradient accumulation can work in JIT.
 It's very weird.
 I don't know the root cause, but, uh, as long as the workaround is good, it's good.
 Then all the offloading to CPU and the multi device stuff are just work first try.
 I think that's the part tiny grid works the best for like multi backend and stuff like that.
 Right.

 ##### **Geohot** [[00:11:20](https://www.youtube.com/watch?v=5XHgivHDYPg&t=680)]
 So birds now.
 Okay.